johnsosoka/site-johnsosoka-com/website/_posts/blog/2021-12-24-contact-me-form-services.md

 Note that I included & attached policy json to grant publish permissions to the SNS topic.
 Without this, my lambda would fail as an exception would be thrown when attempting to publish a message.

-This was my first time using a Terraform module.
+This was my first time using this Terraform module.
 The Intellij terraform plugin did me a solid and suggested that I perform a `terraform get` which created a `modules` directory within the (already .gitignored) `.terraform` folder.
 Terraform fetched the module contents and stashed them in the newly created directory.